 One of the biggest perks of working at Gunter is our annual vacation!
 Every five years, assuming we meet company goals, we go on a team trip together.
 The hotel may not have realized it, but they scored a free bed bug inspection!
 Over 25 rooms were inspected by our employees when we entered.
 We of course mean no disrespect to the hotel, it was an amazingly clean and beautiful all-inclusive resort!
 This is just something we do as people in the pest control industry every time we travel.
 You could say it’s one of our quirks.

-3 Tips on how to avoid bed bugs when you travel
+3 Tips from our pest control expert technicians on how to avoid bed bugs when you travel

 1. Inspect Your Hotel Room Or Vacation Rental Immediately Upon Entry